microsoft/Phi-3CookBook/md/04.Fine-tuning/Introduce_AzureML.md

 ![models](../../imgs/04/03/models.png)

 The Model Catalog in Azure Machine Learning studio is the hub to discover and use a wide range of models that enable you to build Generative AI applications.
 The model catalog features hundreds of models across model providers such as Azure OpenAI service, Mistral, Meta, Cohere, Nvidia, Hugging Face, including models trained by Microsoft.
-Models from providers other than Microsoft are Non-Microsoft Products, as defined in Microsoft’s Product Terms, and subject to the terms provided with the model.
+Models from providers other than Microsoft are Non-Microsoft Products, as defined in Microsoft's Product Terms, and subject to the terms provided with the model.

 ### **Job Pipeline**